-In an early sermon called “The Image of God,” Wesley describes pre-fall humanity as having “an unerring understanding, an uncorrupt will, and perfect freedom” and God gave “the last stroke to the image of God in man, by crowning all these with happiness.”
+In an early sermon called “The Image of God,” John Wesley describes pre-fall humanity as having “an unerring understanding, an uncorrupt will, and perfect freedom” and God gave “the last stroke to the image of God in man, by crowning all these with happiness.”

 Happiness is part of the image of God!

 Sin then enters, distorting that image in us, but it is still there.
 Wesley writes, “The instrument being now quite untuned” — God’s image is still there, but we are not in tune with it.
 God restores that image in us through God’s sanctifying grace.

 The Rev. F. Belton Joyner Jr. offers similar insight in “United Methodist Questions, United Methodist Answers.”

 “Genesis 1:26 indicates that God created humankind in God’s own image so that humans would have dominion over the rest of the created order.
 Being created in the image of God means, first, having responsibility as stewards of creation.